digi2600/comfyui.workflow-Full-Image-Works/README.md

 <ul>
    <li>Load Image box for any image you want to restore.
    <li>The Set box will have many options you can change for image restoration.
-   <li>The Positive and negative prompts are actually just text as output from the imageInterrogator node, and can't be directaly edited.
+   <li>The Positive and negative prompts are actually just text as output from the imageInterrogator node, and can't be directly edited.
-   <li>Image Comparer (rgthree) allowing you to compare the generated image to the original image.
+   <li>Image Comparer (rgthree) allows you to compare the generated image to the original image.
-   <li>The preview image box should show the image generated, and is always the best way to save any image you choose.
+   <li>The preview image box should show the image generated, and it is always the best way to save any image you choose.
    </li>
 </ul><br><br>
 ✏️Note: Press the number 1 to jump back to the 'Step 1 Choice box' area.